prittt/YACCLAB/README.md

 ## How to include a YACCLAB algorithm into your own project?

-If your project requires a Connected Components Labeling algorithm and you are not interested in the whole YACCLAB benchmark you can use the <i>connectedComponent</i> function of the OpenCV library which implements the BBDT and SAUF algorithms since version 3.2.
+<p align="justify">If your project requires a Connected Components Labeling algorithm and you are not interested in the whole YACCLAB benchmark you can use the <i>connectedComponent</i> function of the OpenCV library which implements the BBDT and SAUF algorithms since version 3.2.</p>

-Anyway, when the <i>connectedComponents</i> function is called, lot of additional code will be executed together with the core function.
-If your project requires the best performance you can include an algorithm implemented in YACCLAB adding the following files to your project:
+<p align="justify">Anyway, when the <i>connectedComponents</i> function is called, lot of additional code will be executed together with the core function.
+If your project requires the best performance you can include an algorithm implemented in YACCLAB adding the following files to your project:</p>
 1. <i>labeling_algorithms.h</i> and <i>labeling_algorithms.cc</i> which define the base class from which every algorithm derives from.
-2. <i>label_solver.h</i> and <i>label_solver.cc</i> which cointain the implementation of labels solving algorithms.
+2. <i>label_solver.h</i> and <i>label_solver.cc</i> which cointain the implementation of labels solving algorithms
 3. <i>memory_tester.h</i> and <i>performance_evaluator.h</i> just to make things work without changing the code.
 4. <i>headers</i> and <i>sources</i> files of the required algorithm/s.
 The association between algorithms and headers/sources files is reported in the table below.
  <table>